Your passport to the world-renowned Cambridge ecosystem

 In his spare time, Tony enjoys skiing, cycling, and is a keen private pilot of helicopters and light aircraft including floatplanes.
 He is also a National Rowing Umpire.

-Fellow in Creative Engagement, Cambridge Judge Business School
+Fellow in Arts (Creative Engagement), Cambridge Judge Business School

 In Executive and Entrepreneurship Education, Paul’s key areas of interest and research are; working alongside artists exploring creativity in the workplace, presentation skills, enterprise thinking, collaborative working, communication impact, storytelling, pitching skills and transformational leadership.